Gino Bartali: Rescues and Resistance role during World War II

 Bartali earned respect for his work in helping Jews who were being persecuted by the Nazis during the time of the Italian Social Republic.
 He appears as a character in the 1978 novel, The Assisi Underground: The Priest who Rescued Jews, and in the 1985 American television film adaptation, both based on the real-life account by Father Rufino Niccacci.

 It emerged in December 2010 that Bartali had hidden a Jewish family in his cellar and, according to one of the survivors, saved their lives in doing so.

-Bartali used his fame to carry messages and documents to the Italian Resistance.
+Bartali used his fame to carry messages and documents to the Italian Resistance, hidden in the frame and handlebars of his bicycle.
 Bartali cycled from Florence through Tuscany, Umbria, and Marche, many times traveling as far afield as Assisi, all the while wearing the racing jersey emblazoned with his name.

 Neither the Fascist police nor the German troops risked discontent by arresting him.

 Giorgio Nissim, a Jewish accountant from Pisa, was a member of DELASEM, founded by the Union of the Israelitic Communities to help Jewish Italians escape persecution.
 The network in Tuscany was discovered in autumn 1943 and all Jewish members except Nissim sent to concentration camps.
 With the help of the Archbishops of Genoa Pietro Boetto and Florence Elia Dalla Costa, the Franciscan Friars of Assisi and others, Nissim reorganized DELASEM in Tuscany and helped 800 survive.

 Nissim died in 2000.
 His sons found from his diaries that Bartali had used his fame to help.
 Nissim and the Oblati Friars of Lucca forged documents and needed photographs of those they were helping.
 Bartali used to leave Florence in the morning, pretending to train, ride to Assisi where many Jews were hiding in the Franciscan convents, collect their photographs and ride back to Nissim.
 At Assisi Bartali was in direct contact with Rufino Niccacci.
 Bartali also used his position to learn about raids on safehouses.